What Do You Need to Do to File Tax Protests in Texas

 If You Appeal the ARB Ruling, We Recommend that You Hire an Attorney to Represent You.

-As an alternative to filing a district court appeal, you may have a right to appeal through binding arbitration, if your property is a residential homestead or a property with an appraised value of $1 million dollars or less.
+As an alternative to filing a court appeal, you may have a right to appeal through binding arbitration, if your property is a residential homestead or a property with an appraised value of $1 million dollars or less.
 You must file an arbitration appeal with the appraisal district within 45 days of receiving the ARB order.
 An arbitrator decides an arbitration appeal.

 Finally, there is another option.
-For property valued over $1 million dollars and meeting several criteria, a property owner can file an appeal of the appraised value to the State Office of Administrative Hearings (SOAH).
+For property valued over $1 million dollars and meeting several criteria, a property owner can file an appeal to the State Office of Administrative Hearings (SOAH).
 You must file an appeal to the SOAH within 30 days of receiving the ARB order.
 An administrative law judge decides an appeal to the SOAH instead of an elected district court judge.
 Whichever option you choose, good luck!